quanser/Quanser_Interactive_Labs_Resources/docs/source/Workspaces/port_numbers.rst

 ==========================

 These port numbers are used to communicate with the products in their respective workspaces.
-Use this as a reference for static workspaces where only 1 robot is spawned when opened or by default when spawning a single device.
+Use this as a reference for static workspaces where the device is opened automatically or as port number references when manually spawning a single device.

 .. raw:: html